 At no time in our history has the availability of technological tools played a more significant role in our ability to enhance our services to the public.
 We continue to evaluate and consider new applications for innovation in our duties, responsibilities, and conventional methodology.
 We procure and assimilate cost effective advancements in technology to augment our service delivery and communication within our community.

 Effective police service is always considerate of both the human and humane realities of our world.
 The San Marcos City Marshal’s Office and Park Ranger Program instills in its employees and encourages the use of professional and responsible discretion, guided by effective policy and practice.
 Individual initiative, enthusiasm, and the value measured use of police discretion are rewarded.

-If we are to be successful in maintaining our cooperative and productive relationship with the public, it is important that we know when we are doing a good job and as well as bad.
-If you have information that you believe is important for us to know, please provide a detailed description of the incident or circumstances that you wish to report you can do so here.
+If we are to be successful in maintaining our cooperative and productive relationship with the public, it is important that we know when we are doing a good job and when we are not.
+If you have information that you believe is important for us to know, please provide a detailed description of the incident or circumstances through our online Conduct Report Form.
 We appreciate your participation and will use the information you provide to improve our service to the public.
-You may be interviewed by the person receiving this report.
+Please note, you may be interviewed by the person receiving this report.

 If you have questions concerning a citation please contact the San Marcos Municipal Court.

 Many parks and trails have a unique marking system.
 Parks and trails have a letter designation such as RV for Rio Vista Park and a number system to indicate your location.
 If you need assistance look for a sign or pole marker such as RV22 and report that location to dispatch.